cjrhansen2/hw2-responsiveportfolio/README.md

 ## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
+* This website is a responsive HTML website using Bootstrap, semantic tags, and CSS.
 * It is currently hosted on Github Pages.

 ## Link to Portfolio Site